 Gaston Leroux, a French journalist and detective fiction author, is renowned for "The Phantom of the Opera" and "The Mystery of the Yellow Room," a classic locked-room mystery.
 His works often explore themes of despair and intrigue, as illustrated by a haunting encounter in a newspaper waiting room.

-In the quiet seaside town of Whynmouth, Inspector Rudge seldom faces murder cases.
-However, his routine is shattered when an old sailor arrives with a rowing boat carrying a fresh corpse, stabbed in the chest.
-The investigation reveals multiple challenges; the vicar, owner of the boat, seems to be hiding crucial information, and the victim's niece has mysteriously vanished.
-The case grows increasingly complex, raising doubts about the victim's identity and the number of people involved in this extraordinary crime.
-Inspector Rudge grapples with the intricacies of the situation, questioning whether he will ever uncover the truth.
-In 1931, a group of crime writers, including Agatha Christie and Dorothy L. Sayers, collaborated on a unique literary project under the Detection Club.
-Each author contributed a chapter in a game of literary consequences, with G.K.
-Chesterton providing a paradoxical prologue and Anthony Berkeley resolving the story.
-The authors also submitted their own solutions in sealed envelopes, revealed at the book's conclusion, with Agatha Christie's clever resolution noted as particularly outstanding.
-The contributors included notable figures such as Canon Victor Whitechurch, G.D.H.
-Cole, and Ronald Knox, among others.
+Inspector Rudge rarely deals with murder in the quiet seaside town of Whynmouth, but everything changes when an old sailor arrives with a rowing boat containing a fresh corpse, stabbed in the chest.
+The investigation quickly reveals obstacles, including a vicar who seems to be hiding information and the mysterious disappearance of the victim's niece.
+The case grows more complex as the victim's identity comes into question, leading Rudge to ponder the number of people involved in this extraordinary crime and whether he will ever solve it.
+In 1931, a group of crime writers from the newly formed Detection Club, including Agatha Christie and Dorothy L. Sayers, collaborated on a unique crime novel.
+Each author contributed a chapter in a literary game of consequences, with G.K.
+Chesterton writing a paradoxical prologue and Anthony Berkeley providing the conclusion.
+All authors submitted their own solutions in sealed envelopes, which were included at the end of the book, with Christie's clever resolution noted as particularly noteworthy.
+The contributing authors include G.K.
+Chesterton, Canon Victor Whitechurch, G.D.H.
+Cole, Margaret Cole, Henry Wade, Agatha Christie, John Rhode, Milward Kennedy, Dorothy L. Sayers, Ronald Knox, Freeman Wills Crofts, Edgar Jepson, Clemence Dane, and Anthony Berkeley.